symfony/symfony-docs/contributing/code/bugs.rst

 * Give as much detail as possible about your environment (OS, PHP version, Symfony version, enabled extensions, ...);

-* If you want to provide a stack trace you got on an html page, be sure to provide the plain text version, which should appear at the bottom of the page. *Do not* provide it as a screenshot, since search engines will not be able to index the text inside them.
-Same goes for errors encountered in a terminal, do not take a screenshot, but learn how to copy/paste from it.
+* If you want to provide a stack trace you got on an HTML page, be sure to provide the plain text version, which should appear at the bottom of the page. *Do not* provide it as a screenshot, since search engines will not be able to index the text inside them.
+Same goes for errors encountered in a terminal, do not take a screenshot, but copy/paste the contents.
 If the stack trace is long, consider enclosing it in a `<details> html tag`_.
   **Be wary that stack traces may contain sensitive information, and if it is the case, be sure to redact them prior to posting your stack trace.**